About these instructions

 # Are you sure you want to continue connecting (yes/no)?

-At this point you should receiving the following output in your terminal prompt:
+At this point, you should receive the following output in your terminal prompt:

 # Hi "your-username!"
 You've successfully authenticated, but GitHub does not provide shell access.